Of all the inexplicable cases I had investigated in all these years, none was ever as lethiferous, as 'The poniard of death'.

 'Nay, we are dealing with a masterful assassin Bonheur!'
 I averred.

-'If so inspector, then how do you propose that we find and capture this elusive assassin?'
+'If so, then how do you propose that we find and capture this elusive assassin?'

 'I have not figure that out yet, but I suspect that the assassin will kill once again'.

-'We must investigate more, about the secret society of the Hashashins inspector.
+'We must investigate more, about the secret society of the Hashashins.
 That will be difficult!'

-'Difficult, but not impossible Bonheur!
+'Difficult, but not totally impossible!
 We must apply our innate introspection'.

 The pathologist had answered several remaining questions that I had afterwards.
 The evidence manifest described the furtive tactics employed, by the assassin and the methodical process that was perfected.